Exercise 1: A Good First Program

-It's important that you can read these errors messages because you will be making many of these mistakes.
+It's important that you can read these error messages because you will be making many of these mistakes.
 Even I make many of these mistakes.
 Let's look at this line by line.

 - We ran our command in the Terminal to run the ex1.py script.

 - Python tells us that the file ex1.py has an error on line 3.

 - It prints this line of code for us to see it.

 - Then it puts a ^ (caret) character to point at where the problem is.
 Notice the missing " (double-quote) character?